mmazco/pool/README.md

     └───────────────┘
 ```

-1. **Create a Pool** — Founder deploys a collective, earns 5% founder bonus on all distributions
+1. **Create a Pool** — Founder deploys a pool, earns 5% founder bonus on all distributions
 2. **Invite Neighbors** — Share link via WhatsApp/SMS/copy
 3. **Join the Pool** — Neighbors sign in with email, automatically added
 4. **Earn Together** — 10% of each member's $ENERGY flows to pool